LArSoft/larsoft.github.io/wiki/Editing_Code.md

 The script will compare all the packages in the test release that are also in the base release.
 If there is a package in a test release that is not in the \$SRT\_PUBLIC\_CONTEXT/setup/packages-xxxx file for the base release, it will not be updated.

-Editing code remotely with Emacs and Tramp(#Editing-code-remotely-with-Emacs-and-Tramp)
+Editing code remotely with Emacs and Tramp
 ------------------------------------------------------------------------------------------

 Emacs has a handy facility called [Tramp](http://emacswiki.org/emacs/TrampMode) that will scp a file to your local machine, allowing you to edit it without network latency, and then scp the saved changes back to the original location.
 To use tramp add the following to your .emacs file